Ailuminati01/code-tool-27-07-2025-01-41-am/aisolutions.md

 The system maintains a master list of 6 official stamps for the Andhra Pradesh Police Department:

 1. OFFICER COMMANDING 14th BN A.P.S.P.
 ANANTHAPURAMU
-2. STATE OFFICER TO ADGP APSP HEAD OFFICE MANGALAGIRI
-3. Inspector General of Police APSP Bns, Amaravathi
-4. Dy.
-Inspector General of Police-IV APSP Battalions, Mangalagiri
-5. Sd/- B. Sreenivasulu, IPS., Addl.
+2. Sd/- B. Sreenivasulu, IPS., Addl.
 Commissioner of Police, Vijayawada City
-6. Dr. SHANKHABRATA BAGCHI IPS., Addl.
+3. Dr. SHANKHABRATA BAGCHI IPS., Addl.
 Director General of Police, APSP Battalions
+4. STATE OFFICER TO ADGP APSP HEAD OFFICE MANGALAGIRI
+5. Inspector General of Police APSP Bns, Amaravathi

 Each stamp has associated keywords and RegEx patterns for validation.